Noticing fleeting feelings of happiness and well-being as I go through my day is to me one of the main benefits of mindfulness.

 For instance, I once noticed that I felt happy when I was walking through the rain on a cold autumn day.
 That’s illogical – I don’t like cold rain – but I accepted it as a mysterious bonus and enjoyed the happiness.

-The experience taught me that when I’m in a good mood it’s probably not because life got better; when I’m in a low mood it’s probably not because life got worse.
+The experience taught me that when I’m in a good mood it isn’t always because life got better; when I’m in a low mood it isn’t always because life got worse.

 Moods flow through all of us like water in a stream.
 So make the most of the ones you like while they’re with you; and know the ones you don’t like will pass.

-I think it’s really important to give accepting awareness to these feelings of happiness when we spot them.
-We don’t need to search for an explanation for them; it may even be better not to search.
+When we spot feelings of happiness we don’t need to search for an explanation for them; it may even be better not to search.
 That might be like pulling the petals off a beautiful flower – in doing so you destroy its beauty.

 Don’t make the mistake of saying ‘Well, there’s no logical reason why I should feel happy right now’ and dismissing it.
 Remember that walk in the rain I mentioned at the start?
 The happiness, though illogical, was worth having.